Erfurt - a liveable and loveable city

 Many hundreds of years ago, Erfurt was already an important traffic junction.
 In the Middle Ages, two important trade routes crossed here: the Via Regia and the Nuremberg Geleitsstrasse, which helped Erfurt to gain importance and wealth.
 The city which was first documented in 742 still owes its attractiveness and radiance to its historic trade in woad, a plant used to dye fabrics blue.

-Escaping the classroom - there's lots going on in Erfurt
+Escaping the classroom - there's lots to do in Erfurt

 In one of Germany's most attractive cities, it's not only an affordable place to study, but there's also plenty of things to do in your free time.
 Its varied cultural scene offers a wealth of enjoyable distractions for young and old alike.
 Numerous events, such as the Krämerbrückenfest or the Domstufen-Festspiele in front of Erfurt Cathedral, attract thousands of visitors to the city every year.